hgrange/cp4waiops-deployer/README.md

 ## 🚀 TLDR Fast Track

-These are the high level steps that you need to execute to install the demo environment.
+These are the options you have to install the demo environment.

 ### 1. Install AI Manager with demo content
 1. In the the OCP Web UI click on the + sign in the right upper corner